 Mutual fund investing involves risk.
 Principal loss is possible.
-The Fund can make short sales of securities, which involves the risk that losses in securities may exceed the original amount invested.
-The Fund may use leverage, which may exaggerate the effect of any increase or decrease in the value of securities in the Fund’s portfolio on the Fund’s Net Asset Value and therefore may increase the volatility of the Fund.
+The Funds can make short sales of securities, which involves the risk that losses in securities may exceed the original amount invested.
+Leverage, which may exaggerate the effect of any increase or decrease in the value of securities in a Fund’s portfolio on the Fund’s Net Asset Value and therefore may increase the volatility of a Fund.
 Investments in foreign securities involve greater volatility and political, economic and currency risks and differences in accounting methods.
 These risks are increased for emerging markets.
 Investments in fixed income instruments typically decrease in value when interest rates rise.
 Derivatives involve risks different from and, in certain cases, greater than the risks presented by more traditional investments.
-Investments in asset-backed and mortgage‐backed securities include additional risks that investors should be aware of, such as credit risk, prepayment risk, possible illiquidity and default, as well as increased susceptibility to adverse economic developments.
-Investment by the Fund in lower‐rated and non-rated securities presents a greater risk of loss to principal and interest than higher‐rated securities.
-The Fund is non‐diversified, so it may be more susceptible to being adversely affected by a single corporate, economic, political or regulatory occurrence than a diversified fund.
-The Fund will incur higher and duplicative costs when it invests in mutual funds, ETFs and other investment companies.
-There is also the risk that the Fund may suffer losses due to the investment practices of the underlying funds.
-For more information on these risks and other risks of the Fund, please see the Prospectus.
-No investment strategy, including a total return strategy, can ensure a profit or protect against loss.
-Additionally, investing in a total return strategy may result in underperformance during a bull market.
-For more information on these risks and other risks of the fund, please see the prospectus.
+Investments in asset backed and mortgage‐backed securities include additional risks that investors should be aware of, such as credit risk, prepayment risk, possible illiquidity and default, as well as increased susceptibility to adverse economic developments.
+Investments in lower‐rated and nonrated securities presents a greater risk of loss to principal and interest than higher‐rated securities.
+A non‐diversified fund, may be more susceptible to being adversely affected by a single corporate, economic, political or regulatory occurrence than a diversified fund.
+Funds will incur higher and duplicative costs when it invests in mutual funds, ETFs and other investment companies.
+There is also the risk that the Funds may suffer losses due to the investment practices of the underlying funds.
+For more information on these risks and other risks of the Funds, please see the Prospectus.

-As of 6/30/16, the Angel Oak Multi-Strategy Income Fund (ANGLX) received a Morningstar rating of 5 stars overall and 5 stars for the three-year period & 5 stars for the five-year period among 248, 248, and 192 multisector bond funds.
+As of 6/30/16, the Angel Oak Multi-Strategy Income Fund (ANGLX) received a Morningstar rating of 4 stars overall, 3 stars for the three-year period & 5 stars for the five-year period among 248, 248, and 192 multisector bond funds, respectively.
 For each fund with at least a three-year history, Morningstar calculates a Morningstar Rating™ based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a fund’s monthly performance (including the effects of sales charges, loads, and redemption fees), placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of funds in each category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars and the bottom 10% receive 1 star.
 (Each share class is counted as a fraction of one fund within this scale and rated separately, which may cause slight variations in the distribution percentages.)
 The Overall Morningstar Rating for a fund is derived from a weighted average of the performance figures associated with its three-, five- and ten-year (if applicable) Morningstar Rating metrics.
 Ratings for other share classes may vary.